 Laura gives some tips for if you find a baby songbird.

-If you find a baby songbird, like a robin or sparrow, the first thing to do is to decide whether it is a nestling or a fledgling.
-A nestling is completely helpless–it’ll have a lot of naked patches of skin, and it’s wings will be unformed.
+If you find a baby songbird, like a robin or sparrow, the first thing to do is to decide whether it is still a nestling or if it’s a fledgling.
+A nestling is completely helpless–it’ll have a lot of naked patches of skin, and its wings’ll be unformed.
 A fledgling is more feathered out, and can usually walk or hop and even flutter its wings.

-A nestling should be returned to its nest if at all possible.
-It isn’t true at all that parents will reject it if it smells of human hands—songbirds just don’t have a sense of smell.
+A nestling should be returned to the nest if at all possible.
+It is not true that the parents will reject it if it has the smell of human hands–the only bird with any sense of smell is the turkey vulture.

-If the nest has been knocked out of the tree, you can try to set the baby birds back in it and set it on some support.
+If the nest has been knocked out of a tree, like in a storm, you can put the baby birds back in it and set it on some support.
 There’s at least a chance that the parents will return to it.
 But if you know for a fact that the parents are dead or have abandoned a nestling, you can try to take care of it yourself.
-Get permission from the state DNR or the US Fish and Wildlife Service, though—it’s illegal to take any native American bird out of the wild, even temporarily, without a permit.
-And be prepared for disappointment–it’s very hard to successfully raise any baby bird.
+Be prepared for disappointment–it is very hard to successfully rear a baby bird.

-You’ll need some moist dog food, crushed hard-boiled egg yolk, applesauce, cottage cheese, and oatmeal for the basic diet.
-Mash all these together into a wet paste, but don’t make it too runny–nestlings have trouble swallowing liquids without aspirating them.
-And make sure to add bird vitamins.
+You’ll need some dog food–canned or dry–crushed hard-boiled egg yolk, applesauce, cottage cheese, and oatmeal.
+Mash all these ingredients into a moist paste, but don’t make it too runny–nestlings have trouble swallowing water without it going down into their lungs.
+Make sure to add vitamins.
 Birds need a version of vitamin D with a slightly different chemical structure than the vitamin D mammals need, so you have to be sure to buy vitamins specifically for birds.
-Wad up a plop of food about the size of a pea on your index finger, and drip it in the bird’s open beak.
-It’s also a good idea to feed it several meal worms a day.
-Never force feed—when the bird is first learning to beg from you, you might have to tease its bill open with a toothpick or gently rub the yellow gaping patch on its beak to encourage it to beg properly, but after it’s had a mouthful or two, it will beg like a pro.
+Wad up a plop of the food about the size of a large pea on your index finger, and drop it in the bird’s open beak.
+It’s also a good idea to feed it mealworms several times a day.
+Never force-feed a baby bird.

-Nestlings grow incredibly fast, so they need food as often as their digestive system can empty their gullet.
-Be prepared to feed yours every fifteen or twenty minutes during daylight hours- –that is, from about five a.m. until about nine p.m.
-You have to be a workaholic or truly dedicated to feed it often enough without overfeeding it.
-And you have to keep the baby clean, dry, and warm– its body temperature should be maintained at about 105 degrees.
-Remember–the best chance for the baby bird to survive and for you to maintain your sanity is to return it to its natural nest.
+Nestlings grow incredibly fast, so they need food as often as their digestive system can empty their gullets.
+Be prepared to feed yours every fifteen or twenty minutes during daylight hours–that is, from about four a.m. until about nine p.m.
+You have to be a workaholic to raise a baby bird.
+And you have to keep the baby clean, dry, and warm– its body temperature should be maintained at around 105 degrees.
+Remember–the best chance for the baby bird to survive and for you to retain your sanity is to return the nestling to its nest.

-If you find a fledgling already feathered out and hopping around, chances are the parents are close by.
-If the baby seems too vulnerable on the ground, set it on a branch and leave it to its parents—they have as much trouble herding their babies as human parents have keeping their toddlers together in the toy department at Target.
-But parent birds seldom lose track of their young.
+If you find a fledgling already feathered out and hopping around, chances are the mother is near–searching for food.
+You might set it on a branch off the ground, to protect it from cats and dogs, but it’s useless to put it back in the nest, because it’ll just hop out again.
+The parents try to keep all their babies together, but have as much trouble herding them as human parents have keeping their toddlers together in the toy department at Target.
+But the parent birds seldom completely lose track of a baby.